-Have a go at stand up paddle boarding, a fun new sport that combines adventure and exercise in the great outdoors.
+Have a go at stand up paddleboarding (or SUP as it's sometimes called), a fun new sport that combines adventure and exercise in the great outdoors.

 The easiest and cheapest way to try stand up paddle boarding is to do a taster session at your local club.
 Typically a taster session will take between one to two hours and most people will be able to stand up by the end of their first session.
 Sessions will tend to include water safety, how to stand up, basic paddling and self rescue techniques.